In-game purchases

 }

-purchaseToken: String, a token returned by the payments.purchase() and payments.getPurchases() methods.
+purchaseToken: string — a token returned by the payments.purchase() and payments.getPurchases() methods.

 Checking for unprocessed purchases

-If the user loses internet connection when making an in-game purchase, or your server becomes unavailable, the purchase may remain unprocessed.
+If the user loses internet connection when making an in-game purchase, or your server becomes unavailable, the purchase might remain unprocessed.
 To avoid this, check for unprocessed purchases using the method payments.getPurchases() (e.g., each time the game is launched).

 payments.getPurchases().then(purchases => purchases.forEach(consumePurchase));